All Products

 • table_name: required.
 The name of the partitioned table whose partitions you want to merge.

 • if exists: optional.
-If if exists is not specified and the partitions that you want to merge do not exist, an error is returned when you merge partitions.
+If you do not configure the if exists parameter and the partitions that you want to merge do not exist, an error is returned when you merge partitions.
 If if exists is specified but no partitions meet the merge condition, a new partition cannot be generated after you merge partitions.
 If you merge partitions and modify source data by using a statement at the same time, an error is returned even if you specify if exists.
 The statement may be INSERT, RENAME, or DROP.

 • predicate: required.
 The condition that is used to match the partitions that you want to merge.